5v1988/kanstructor/README.md

 		home_logo: "a[href*='home']"
 	```

-- **Step 4** : The next step is, the folders `extracted-contents` and `snapshots` need to be created to save all contents extracted during testing to external files and to keep golden copies of screenshots that will be verified against app under tests during testing respectively.
+- **Step 4** : The next step is, the folders `extracted-contents` and `snapshots` need to be created to save all contents extracted during testing to external files and to keep baseline screenshots that will be verified against app under tests during testing respectively.

 - **Step 5** : All common configurations such as browser, env etc will have to be in the file: `config.yaml` under `config` folder.
 The following snippet shows some examples.